filipVisko/fidi/README.md

 # fidi aliases
-alias gcl="fidi clone"        # similar to 'git clone' but clones the repo as bare alias gb="fidi add"           # similar to 'git branch', will create a new worktree as a subfolder of the bare repo as 'repo_name.git/branch_name' alias gpb="fidi pull"         # will pull changes from the remote into a desired branch without changing directory alias gbd="fidi remove"       # similar to 'git branch -d', will delete the worktree and the branch reference alias gbD="fidi force-remove" # similar to 'git branch -D', will force delete the worktree and branch reference
+alias gcl="fidi clone"        # similar to 'git clone' but clones the repo as bare alias gb="fidi add"           # similar to 'git branch', will create a new worktree as a subfolder of the bare repo as 'repo_name.git/branch_name' alias gpb="fidi pull"         # will pull changes from the remote into the desired branch without changing directory alias gbd="fidi remove"       # similar to 'git branch -d', will delete the worktree and the branch reference alias gbD="fidi force-remove" # similar to 'git branch -D', will force delete the worktree and branch reference
 ```